pihchikk/machine-learning-to-predict-the-oxidizaility-of-organic-carbon-in-surface-soil/README.md

 - **Machine Learning Models**: Python scripts for training models (LR, RF, PLSR Catboost) to predict soil organic matter variability.

 #### Uncertainty Analysis
-- **Bootstrap estimation of uncertainty**: A robust method involving resampling the dataset with replacement to create multiple simulated samples.
-The variability in the statistic of interest across these samples provides an estimate of its uncertainty, often represented by confidence intervals.
-This technique is particularly useful when the theoretical distribution of the estimator is unknown.
+- **Bootstrap estimation of uncertainty**: Python scripts to estimate the uncertainty in soil organic matter predictions using bootstrap resampling techniques.

 **TODO**:
 - **QGIS Scripts for uncertainty estimation**: Tools to assess and visualize the uncertainty in soil organic matter predictions (empty for now)